LOT-PL/KShips/README.md

 ## Installation
 > [!NOTE]
-> This is my first Kindle Game/App so it is kinda bad and it doesn't have a cover yet but ill add one soon !
+> This is my first Kindle Game/App so it is kinda bad!

 1. Grab the latest file from releases
 2. Unzip it, paste both `KShips/` and `KShips.sh` into the `documents/` folder on your Kindle.